cynicalpillow/visynth/README.md

 # visynth

-Turn images into music through math and Wolfram Alpha!
+Turn images into music through edge/color processing and machine learning

 Created for THacks 2017.